 This protects when defamation claims are made, including libel, slander, trade libel, injurious falsehood, that causes emotional distress or outrage.
 It can also occur in cases of copyright or trademark infringement, such as taking a picture from the Internet and re-posting it without proper credit.

 Cyber insurance is a must-have to protect your organization, whether you’re a start-up, big corporation, a non-profit, or somewhere in between.
 Our experienced brokers can work with you to create tailor-made security and privacy liability coverage for potential damages and vulnerabilities specific to your operations.

-For more information on cyber insurance click on th is link http://isure.ca/isure-cyber-insurance/ .
-To get a quote and/or set up your coverage click here .
+For more information on cyber insurance click on this link http://isure.ca/isure-cyber-insurance/ .
+To get a quote and/or upgrade your coverage click here .